plouc/mozaik-website/source/docs/index.md

 ---
 ## Sample Repo

-The easy way to get started is using the demo dashboard, [repository](https://github.com/plouc/mozaik-demo).
+The easiest way to get started is by using the [demo dashboard](https://github.com/plouc/mozaik-demo).

 ### Clone the repo